The Lie (2024 film): Conception and development

 The Lie was directed by Helena Coan, and produced by Matthew Metcalfe and Tom Blackwell of GFC Films.
-Coan said that she was motivated to produce the documentary by Grace Millane's murderer Jake Kempson's rough sex murder defence, which she said blamed the victim.
+Coan said that she was motivated to produce the documentary by Grace Millane's murderer Jesse Kempson's rough sex murder defence, which she said blamed the victim.
 Coan took a victim-centric approach to the case, with the documentary focusing on the themes and issues of gender violence, social attitudes, abusive behaviour and Kempson's rough sex defence.

 The producers Blackwell and Meltcafe said that the film sought to tackle the issue of "male entitlement", with Blackwell stating that the production team wanted to make "every male in the audience to be uncomfortable at times" with the goals of starting hard conversations around male misbehaviour.
 Similarly, Meltcafe described male entitlement as a "dysfunction" in society that men needed to address.
 Coan also sought the blessing of Millane's family to produce the film including her mother Gillian, who approved of the project.